Reading Branch real ale pubs

 8 St John's Street

-A well-loved back street boozer with a traditional layout and feel.
-A good range of real ale is squeezed into the small bar.
-The landlord tends to concentrate on well-known regional brands however there are a good range of more eclectic choices available in bottled form, as well as a number of ciders.
+A well-loved back street boozer, recently refurbished.
+A good range of real ales are squeezed onto the small bar.
+The landlord tends to concentrate on well known regional brands, however there are a good range of more eclectic choices available in bottled form, including continential beers, as well as a number of ciders.
 Locally renowned for regular live music and hosting local events.
-A quiz night is held every 2nd Wednesday of the month.

 ku.oc.gnikeneerg@3825(0118) 966 7153